 –The enemies who were determined that the walls should never be replaced.
 “They were deeply disturbed that a man had come to seek the well-being of the children of Israel” (2:10).
 Throughout Nehemiah’s record of this enterprise, the enemies never gave up.
 They fought him, spread lies about him, pretended to work with him–anything to undermine his efforts.

-–The secret undermining of Nehemiah’s leadership.
-In the final chapter of his book, Nehemiah tells of a disturbing discovery.
+–The sneaky undermining of Nehemiah’s leadership.
+In the final chapter of Nehemiah, both he and we (the readers) make a stunning discovery.
 “Now before this Eliashib the priest, having authority over the storerooms of the house of our god, was allied with Tobiah (an enemy who had fought Nehemiah on every side).
 And he had prepared for him a large room when previously they had stored the grain offerings, the frankincense, the articles, the tithes of grain….
 I discovered the evil that Eliashib had done for Tobiah…and it grieved me bitterly.
-Therefore I threw all the household goods of Tobiah out of the room.
+Therefore, I threw all the household goods of Tobiah out of the room.
 Then I commanded them to cleanse the rooms…” (13:4ff.)

 The Apostle Paul spread the gospel.